open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch01_system_context.md

 1. CDOC2 Capsule Server (CCS) to be used by CDOC2 clients, such as reference CLI client and DigiDoc4 client application.
 Every CDOC2 Capsule Server uses local database component as well.
 2. CDOC2 Shares Server (CSS) to be used by CDOC2 clients, such as reference CLI client and DigiDoc4 client application.
 Every CDOC2 Shares Server uses local database component as well.
+3. CDOC2 Authentication Server (cdoc2-auth-server).
+Facilitates session token creation in the MID/SID authentication context.
+Has a local database component.
+4. CDOC2 Relying Party Server (cdoc2-rp-server).
+Mediates and validates client requests to the SID/MID relying API.
+Has a local database component.
-3. CDOC2 reference library, to be used by CDOC2 servers, CLI client.
+5. CDOC2 reference library, to be used by CDOC2 servers, CLI client.
-4. CDOC2 CLI client, which is a command-line Java application and which implements all CDOC2 end-user use cases, but without graphical user interface.
+6. CDOC2 CLI client, which is a command-line Java application and which implements all CDOC2 end-user use cases, but without graphical user interface.

 DigiDoc4 client application is not in the scope of CDOC2 system, even though, it is the main client application, through which the end-user actually uses the system use-cases.